21daniels/CS-2019-Review/index.md

 ```

 #### Question 24
-I would use a for loop
+I would use a for loop.
 ```java
 for (int i = 0; i < 400; i++) {
 }